ishanpranav/csci-201-computer-systems-organization/src/project5/README.md

 The goal is to show that by breaking up the task across processes (that do I/O), the total elapsed needed will be shorter.
 Make sure you choose elapsed time function in C to track time, versus CPU Clock time.
 If your program is not finding a difference between the approaches or is taking too long, you can modify the 100,000 up or down.
 ## Problem 2
-Enhance the program shown in class(and attached) to be a more robust quiz program.
-Have the parent program pick numbers between in some range, and an operator (+,-,*) and see if the person can answer correctly within 5 seconds If a correct answer is provided within 5 seconds, show the next question and set the timer back to 0.
+Enhance the program shown in class to be a more robust quiz program.
+Have the parent program pick numbers between in some range, and an operator (`+`, `-`, or `*`), and see if the person can answer correctly within 5 seconds.
+If a correct answer is provided within 5 seconds, show the next question and set the timer back to 0.
 An incorrect answer redisplays the question.
-If no answer with 10 seconds, the Timer process should notify  the parent class, indicating that time is up.
-When time is up, add 1 to the count the number of missed questions and go to the next question.
+If no answer with 10 seconds, the timer process should notify  the parent class, indicating that time is up.
+When the time is up, add 1 to the count the number of missed questions and go to the next question.

 You may need to notify the timer to start.